 A set of steps lead down the steep cliff side onto North Beach, followed by an invigorating stroll across the golden wide sands and a closer look at the famous landmark Goscar Rock.

-A raised pathway at the back of the beach leads around to the picturesque harbour, with some typically quaint harbour side buildings, most notably a mariners church, St. Julians, nestled in a cove by another small beach.
+A raised path at the back of the beach leads around to the picturesque harbour, with some typically quaint harbourside buildings, most notably a mariners church, St. Julians, nestled in a cove by another small beach.
 It’s a delightful setting with the pastel coloured townhouses and terraces above providing a picture postcard scene.

-So a second walk on the Pembrokeshire Coast Path completed, we headed into the town to choose one of Tenby’s many fine public house establishments for the customary end of walk refreshments.
+To finish we headed into the town for a wander and call at one of Tenby’s many fine pubs for our customary end of walk refreshments.

 Start ~ Coppet Hall Beach / Finish – Tenby Harbour